 Circle Surrogacy’s Experience Working with the LGBTQ+ Community

 We were founded by a gay man who aspired to have his own family, and the strategic programs and partnerships we have in place are designed to make gay surrogacy possible.
-We’ve helped gay individuals and couples become parents for 25 years, and about half of the parents through our program are part of the LGBTQ+ community.
+We’ve helped gay individuals and couples become parents for over 25 years, and about half of the parents through our program are part of the LGBTQ+ community.
 We have strong ties within the LGBTQ+ community and partner with many groups focused solely on building families for gay men, including Men Having Babies, Gays with Kids, Gay Parents to Be, and more.

 Frequently Asked Questions About Financing and Grants

 Q: If you’re able to obtain GPAP assistance, are you still eligible for the new financing program at Circle Surrogacy?